niplav/site/increasing.md

 <!--TODO: check up on Orexin agonists!-->

-* [jayterwahl, 2021](https://www.lesswrong.com/posts/cfRHPHdgpNcSEcY5y/curing-sleep-my-experiences-doing-cowboy-science): n=2, m=? experiment with Orexin, battery of cognitive tests.
+* [jayterwahl, 2021](https://www.lesswrong.com/posts/cfRHPHdgpNcSEcY5y/curing-sleep-my-experiences-doing-cowboy-science): n=2, m=4 (?) experiment with Orexin, battery of cognitive tests.
 Subjective assessment by the author: Reduces the effects of sleep deprivation on cognitive performance, but not the feeling of sleepiness.
 Doesn't mention the amount of sleep deprivation, but useful datapoint: It's not *immediately lethal* to snort Orexin.

 #### Others